KDE/documentation-develop-kde-org/content/hig/platform/getnew.md

 Examples
 --------

-![Get New Stuff button in \"Choose the Look and Feel theme\" KCM](/hig/Systemsettings-LookAndFeel.png)
+![Get New Stuff button in "Choose the Look and Feel theme" KCM](/hig/Systemsettings-LookAndFeel.png)

 Guidelines